 Educators from the Association of Independent Maryland & DC Schools enjoyed an incredible day of connection, collaboration, and inspiration at the Outdoor Education Roundtable hosted by Indian Creek School.

 Kyle joined ICS for his freshman year of High School.
 He jumped right into being a huge part of the community and athletics.
-Kyle plays varsity basketball and is a member of both the track and cross-country teams in addition to being the newest Vice President of the Black Student Alliance.
+Kyle plays varsity basketball and is a member of both the track and cross-country teams in addition to serving as the Vice President of the Black Student Alliance.

 Maisie joined the ICS community, and the class of ’25, in the fall of 2021.
 She is an accomplished athlete and student whose favorite subjects include Algebra and Spanish and her favorite sport is soccer.
 She is also a founding member of the student newspaper and a member of multiple clubs.